All Products

 Policy Configurations

-Supports the configuration of custom detection policies based on business requirements.
+This feature supports built-in detection policies and allows you to configure custom detection policies.
 This increases the detection accuracy and recall rate of the API security module.
-This feature allows you to configure the API security module for a specific protected object.
+You can also enable other features of the API security module for specific protected objects.

 Enable the API security module